Should You Buy a New or Used Semi-Truck?

 • You have limited capital to spend upfront.

-• You don’t plan on staying in the industry or owning the vehicle long-term.
+• You don’t plan to stay in the industry or own the vehicle long-term.

 You should also factor these variables into your decision: